ReactTraining/react-workshop/courses/advanced-component-design/02-form-composition/lecture/README.md

 This tightly couples the input to the wrapper code though and makes it difficult to customize the wrapper and the input.
 If we wanted to pass in an extra `className` or any other spreadable props in, where would they go?

-This would be a good time to implement `useId` for generic ids.

 Our current abstraction is also difficult to use if we wanted to wrap `textarea` and `select`.
 So we could replace the `<input />` with a `<Field />` instead.
 Now we can pass `<FieldWrap as="textarea">` and it will be spread into `<Field>`.

 However, we can't do fancy custom input fields like `FieldDatePicker`.
 The wrapper abstraction and the "field" abstraction are tightly coupled and don't allow us to make more decisions for what kind of input is being wrapped.